sailfishos-chum/ownkeepass/README.md

 Now with these repositories added the build engine can automatically install libargon2-devel and libsodium-devel as they are listed under PkgConfigBR in the harbour-ownkeepass.yaml config file.

-However the libgcrypt18-devel package needs special handling.
-The build engine will refuse to install it automatically because it clashes with version 1.5 of libgcrypt-devel package from jolla official repo.

-Thus it needs to be installed manually in the Sailfish OS Manage Targets tool or from command line:

-    $ sb2 -t SailfishOS-3.1.0.12-i486 -m sdk-install -R zypper in libgcrypt18-devel
-    $ sb2 -t SailfishOS-3.1.0.12-armv7hl -m sdk-install -R zypper in libgcrypt18-devel

-Now building ownKeepass in Qt Creator should proceed succesfully.
+Building ownKeepass in Qt Creator should proceed succesfully.

 ## What is this?